Global Commerce and Transportation

 Web Site: http://www.universitycollege.du.edu

 Gain the foundational elements needed to effectively manage the transportation of goods and people through a Bachelor of Arts in Global Commerce and Transportation.
-This exciting major offered in the Bachelor of Arts Completion Program at University College, where classes are available as hybrid and/or online, will prepare students to pursue more advanced career opportunities or education in the transportation field.
+This exciting major offered in the Bachelor of Arts Completion Program at University College will prepare students to pursue more advanced career opportunities or education in the transportation field.

 Developed in partnership with the Intermodal Transportation Institute at the University of Denver, the BA in Global Commerce and Transportation offers hands-on instruction that covers transportation safety and security issues, law and policy, economics and finance, international trade, supply-chain logistics and transportation modes and nodes.
 Students who major in Global Commerce and Transportation will also develop superior communication, creative, and decision-making skills—transferable outcomes provided by the bachelor’s program that can be applied immediately.
 The Global Commerce and Transportation degree requires an integrative project, which allows the student to further explore the field through research and writing.